Gun registry

 A gun registry is a government record of firearms and their owners.
 Not all jurisdictions require gun registration.

 United States

-In the United States, there is currently no national gun registry, but some states, such as Hawaii, have provided the federal government with information on gun owners.
+In the United States, there is currently no national gun registry, though there is a National Instant Criminal Background Check System (NICS) that prevents firearm sales to people prohibited under the Brady Handgun Violence Prevention Act.
+Some states such as Hawaii, have provided the federal government with information on gun owners, and states such as California require a person to register a gun if it falls under a certain class, such as an assault weapon.
 At the federal level, legislation has been introduced to criminalize creation of a gun registry.

 Canada

 Firearms classified as restricted (most handguns) and prohibited are required to be registered with the Canadian Firearms Program, and the individual requires a restricted (RPAL) and/or prohibited class firearms licence to own and transfer the firearm.

 Australia

 Under gun laws of Australia, a person is required to have a firearm licence to possess or use a firearm.
 Licence holders must demonstrate a "genuine reason" (which does not include self-defence) for holding a firearm licence and must not be a "prohibited person".
 All firearms must be registered by serial number to the owner, who must also hold a firearms licence.